Children and youth

 - Behaving poorly at school or in social settings

-- Showing psychosomatic symptoms such as stomach aches, headaches, and fatigue
+- Showing psychosomatic symptoms such as stomach aches, headaches and fatigue

-Talking about PTSD
+Talking about a PTSI

-The best thing you can do is talk to your child – let them know that everything is going to be okay.
+The best thing you can do is talk to your child.
+Let them know that everything is going to be okay.
 Make sure they know that:

 - It is not their fault